electrickery/MicroKit09MK2/README.md

 The orignial, published monitor version is 1.8.
 This repository contains my minor enhancements.

-My webpage on teh subject can be found here: http://electrickery.connected.by.freedominter.net/comp/microKit09/
+My webpage on the subject can be found here: http://electrickery.connected.by.freedominter.net/comp/microKit09/